 Note: Water should be the main drink served to kids at snack times.

 Seltzer.
 Carbonated drinks like seltzer, sparkling water, and club soda are healthy options.
 They do not contain the sugars, calories, and caffeine of sodas.
-Serve them alone or try making “healthy sodas” by mixing them with equal amounts of 100% fruit juice.
+For an occasional treat, mix them with equal amounts of 100% fruit juice.

 Low-Fat and Fat-Free Milk.
 Milk provides key nutrients, such as calcium and vitamin D. Choose fat-free (skim) or low-fat (1%) milk to avoid the heart-damaging saturated fat found in whole and 2% (reduced-fat) milk.
-It is best to serve fat-free versions of chocolate, strawberry, or other flavored milks to help balance the extra calories coming from added sugars.
+Healthy Eating Research recommends only unflavored milk, especially for children ages 2-4.
+Flavored milk should have no more than 130 calories per 8-ounce serving to help limit calories and added sugars.
 Single-serve containers of chocolate or other flavored whole or 2% milk drinks can be too high in calories (400-550 calories) and saturated fat (1/3 of a day’s worth) to be a healthy beverage for kids.

 Soy and Rice Drinks.
-For children who prefer not to drink cow’s milk, calcium-fortified soy and rice drinks are good choices.
+For children who prefer not to drink cow’s milk, calcium-fortified soy drinks are good choices.

 Fruit Juice.
-Try to buy 100% fruit juice and avoid the added sugars of juice drinks, punches, fruit cocktail drinks, or lemonade.
-Drinks that contain at least 50% juice and no additional caloric sweeteners are also healthful options.
-To find 100% juice, look at beverage nutrition labels for the percentage of the beverage that is juice.
-Orange, grapefruit, and pineapple juices are more nutrient-dense and are healthier than apple, grape, and pear juices.
-(See “Orange You Glad?” chart.)
+Avoid the added sugars of juice drinks, punches, fruit cocktail drinks, or lemonade.
 Many beverages like Capri Sun, V8-Splash, Tropicana Twisters, Sunny Delight, Kool Aid Jammers, Hi-C, or juice drinks from Very Fine, Welch’s or Snapple are easily mistaken for juice.
 However, those beverages are more like soda than juice – they are merely sugar water with a few tablespoons of added juice.

-Fruit juice can be rich in vitamins, minerals, and cancer-fighting compounds.
-However, it is high in calories.
+Serving whole fruit is more nutritious than fruit juice.
 The American Academy of Pediatrics recommends that children ages 1-6 years old drink no more than 6 ounces (one serving) of juice a day and children ages 7-18 years old drink no more than 12 ounces (two servings) of juice a day.